 All individuals who test positive should complete the form at drury.edu/covid-result to confidentially report their test results to campus for contact tracing and student support purposes.

-Classes will resume in-person January 25 after an extended six week winter break.
-A-block will conclude on March 17 with a four day spring break.
-B-block will begin on March 22 and the rest of the semester will proceed as originally planned with another day off on April 2 for Good Friday and finals week May 10-14.
+The spring semester began January 25 after an extended six week winter break.
+A-block concluded on March 17 with a four day spring break.
+B-block began March 22 and the rest of the semester will proceed as originally planned with finals week May 10-14.

 As with all other schedule changes, these were made with the goal of keeping our students, faculty and staff safe while fulfilling our educational mission in the most effective way possible.

 Full details on these dates can be found in the academic calendar.

 A number of changes have been made to the classroom experience to ensure safety and to help facilitate in-person learning:

 Class attendance policies reflect the current situation.
 Students should contact their faculty to receive instructions on how to continue learning while in quarantine or self-isolation.